agoncal/agoncal-training-javaee6-advanced/before/02-Arquillian/INSTALL.md

 * Code the other tests following the same logic until all the tests pass
 * Add the methods `should_crud` and `should_paginate` to every test

+# DOJO - Write the REST endpoints tests

 ## Write the REST endpoints tests

 * Copy the files `CustomerEndpointTest.java` and `MusicianEndpointTest.java` to the `rest` package
-* `cp ../before/02-Arquillian/CustomerEndpointTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/rest`
+* `cp ../before/02-Arquillian/CustomerEndpointTest.java src/test/java/org/agoncal/training/javaee6adv/rest`
-* `cp ../before/02-Arquillian/MusicianEndpointTest.java cdbookstore/src/test/java/org/agoncal/training/javaee6adv/rest`
+* `cp ../before/02-Arquillian/MusicianEndpointTest.java src/test/java/org/agoncal/training/javaee6adv/rest`
 * Code the other tests following the same logic until all the tests pass
 * Notice that the Arquillian tests are `@RunAsClient` and that they package a `WebArchive` (instead of a `JarArchive`) in `@Deployment(testable = false)`
 * Package the `persistence.xml` as a resource and the `beans.xml` as WEB-INF resource